MI5 spy chief says Russia, China, Iran top threat list to UK

 Last month, the head of Britain’s cyberintelligence agency, GCHQ, called China’s growing power the “national security issue that will define our future.”

-Speaking at MI5’s high-security London headquarters, McCallum said Britain still faces a terror threat from both self-radicalized lone actors and groups such as al-Qaida and the Islamic State group, which he said “are down but definitely not out.”
+Speaking at MI5’s high-security London headquarters, McCallum said Britain still faces a terror threat from both self-radicalized lone actors and groups such as al-Qaida and IS, which he said “are down but definitely not out.”

 He said MI5 had disrupted 37 “late stage” attack plots since 2017, eight of them in the past year.
 Three-quarters were driven by Islamic extremism and the rest by far-right ideology, he said.